-Fairfax Cryobank has frozen donor sperm specimens specifically prepared for three types of procedures: direct intrauterine insemination (IUI and IUI ART are washed), intracervical insemination (ICI and ICI ART are unwashed) and In Vitro Fertilization following a post-thaw wash of all specimen types (IVF, ICI, ICI ART, IUI, and IUI ART).
-Our specimens have been frozen after the addition of a freeze medium containing a cryoprotectant that will protect the cells during the freezing and thawing process.
+Fairfax Cryobank has frozen donor sperm specimens specifically prepared for three types of procedures: direct intrauterine insemination (IUI Premium, IUI ART, and ICSI Washed are washed), intracervical insemination (ICI Premium, ICI ART, and ICSI Unwashed are unwashed), and In Vitro Fertilization following a post-thaw wash of all specimen types (IUI Premium, ICI Premium, IUI ART, ICI ART, ICSI Washed, ICSI Unwashed).
+Our specimens have been frozen after the addition of a freezing medium containing a cryoprotectant that will protect the cells during the freezing and thawing process.

-IUI and IUI ART ready frozen donor sperm has been prepared by washing the fresh ejaculate to remove the seminal plasma prior to freezing.
+- IUI Premium, IUI ART, and ICSI Washed – ready frozen donor sperm has been prepared by washing the fresh ejaculate to remove the seminal plasma prior to freezing.

-ICI, ICI ART, and IVF specimens contain seminal plasma and require additional processing if used in procedures other than intracervical insemination.
+- ICI Premium, ICI ART, and ICSI Unwashed – contain seminal plasma and require additional processing if used in procedures other than intracervical insemination.

 All donor sperm specimens are produced onsite at the Fairfax Cryobank facility and tracked with a 3-part tracking label to verify the donor of origin.
 All specimens are processed using methods to provide protection from contamination of the specimen during processing.